 BP’s 2019 advertising campaign and related public communications mislead the public and accordingly conflict with the OECD Guidelines.
 Its two themes […] contain messages that create false perceptions about BP’s business and strategy, energy and climate issues, and sustainable consumption choices.ClientEarth, Complaint against bp in respect of violations of the oecd guidelines, 3 december 2019

-Complaints have been made to national advertising regulators (and upheld) in respect of misleading climate-related claims by, for example, Oatly (a manufacturer of oat milk), Ryanair (a European airline), Good Energy Ltd (a renewables-focused energy company); Firstgas Group (a natural gas company); and Royal Dutch Shell (an oil and gas company).
+Complaints have been made to national advertising regulators (and upheld) in respect of misleading climate-related claims by, for example, Oatly (a manufacturer of oat milk), Ryanair (a European airline), Good Energy Ltd (a renewables-focused energy company); Firstgas Group (a natural gas company); Royal Dutch Shell (an oil and gas company); and Petronas (an oil and gas company).
 There are signs that regulators expect such complaints to continue; in December 2021, the UK Committee of Advertising Practice produced guidance on misleading environmental claims.